 For couples who aren't on the same page when it comes to communing with nature, C Lazy U has the perfect solution: For one night of your trip, they'll arrange a "luxury campout."
 A ranch hand will guide you to a campsite with large cozy tent (with a king-size bed inside!), s'mores kit, firepit and other delights.
 Back at the ranch, deluxe rooms have a stocked mini-bar, plush robes, fresh-fruit baskets and options like jetted tubs and fireplaces.

-A prestigious Relais & Châteaux property, Home Ranch offers two-night stays for adults each October.
+A prestigious Relais & Châteaux property, Home Ranch offers three- and four-night stays for adults each August and September.
 Live music, roaring campfires, fall-color hikes or horseback rides, and Orvis-endorsed fly-fishing on a private section of the Elk River keep guests busy — even as the in-ranch chef's haute mountain cuisine tempts them to loiter around the dining room.

 4UR sets itself apart from the outset with one major amenity: Its very own natural hot springs.
 Those who can find their way out of the mineral water and into the elegant accommodations will also enjoy a cozy little bar and an Adirondack-style porch perfect for stargazing.
 Seven miles of private tailwaters on Goose Creek, long trail rides and food and wine from a Cordon Bleu-trained chef aren't so bad either.